 - increased use of alcohol or drugs

-Campuses should communicate with students and employees where they may find resources to help them deal with the stress they experience.
+Campuses should communicate with students and employees about where they may find resources to help them deal with the stress they experience.

 Coping with Stress